-- 1) Acceptable use policies discussed with pupils and shared with parents - 2) How to stay safe online training is completed with pupils within the curriculum and specifically in IT, PSRHE, worship and dedicated online safety events during the year leaders liaise on how to exploit opportunities across the curriculum to strengthen pupil awareness - 3) Pupil online safety group works with IT lead to consider dangers and reports these to the wider pupils - 4) Pupil behaviour policy covers peer on peer abuse, including cyberbullying, and the use of mobile and smart technology - 5) Information provided to parents about keeping children safe online we consider how to raise parental awareness e.g. offer tutorials - 6) IT lead reviews online safety annually, including the online safety policy, to consider the risks school and our pupils face, reporting to the DSL and governors - 7) Monitoring software (SENSO) tracks pupils' use of online systems.
+- 3) How to stay safe online training is completed with pupils within the curriculum and specifically in IT, PSRHE, worship and dedicated online safety events during the year leaders liaise on how to exploit opportunities across the curriculum to strengthen pupil awareness - 4) We utilise Education for a Connected World and Project Evolve to help embed online safety in the curriculum - 5) Pupil online safety group works with IT lead to consider dangers and reports these to the wider pupils - 6) Pupil behaviour policy covers child on child abuse (as does the child-on-child abuse policy), including cyberbullying, and the use of mobile and smart technology - 7) Information provided to parents about keeping children safe online we consider how to raise parental awareness e.g. offer tutorials - 8) IT lead reviews online safety annually, including the online safety policy, to consider the risks school and our pupils face, reporting to the DSL and governors - 9) Monitoring software (SENSO) tracks pupils' use of online systems.
 The IT/Online Safety lead reviews it and provides updates to the headteacher/DSL.
-Risks or misuse are followed up and discussed with parents - 8) We deal with specific online safety concerns pro-actively, both for individuals and the community - 9) Staff updates and reminders about protecting the school and themselves from cyber threats e.g. phishing and malware - 10) Staff safeguarding training/refreshers covers online safety and online peer on peer abuse, including reminding staff of the need to report any issues to the DSL/DDSL - 11) Staff code of conduct covers acceptable use of technologies, including the use of mobile devices, staff/pupil relationships and communications, including the use of social media
+Risks or misuse are followed up and discussed with parents - 10) We deal with specific online safety concerns pro-actively, both for individuals and the community - 11) Staff updates and reminders about protecting the school and themselves from cyber threats e.g. phishing and malware - 12) Staff safeguarding training/refreshers covers online safety and online peer on peer abuse, including reminding staff of the need to report any issues to the DSL/DDSL - 13) Staff code of conduct covers acceptable use of technologies, including the use of mobile devices, staff/pupil relationships and communications, including the use of social media